A cracked tsuka (Japanese sword handle) is probably the most commonly

 As I mentioned, cracked Tsuka have been reported on all production swords at all price levels from Hanwei, Dynasty Forge, Oni Forge, Masahiro, Musashi, Ryumon, Cheness Cutlery you name it no production sword maker is immune (though of course the incidences of cracked tsuka are MUCH higher for swords under the US$300 mark due to the volume of swords being made).

-As it is a largely unavoidable situation and something that is very much a luck of the draw kind of situation, if you end up with a cracked tsuka you can either:
+As it is a largely unavoidable situation and something that is very much a luck of the draw kind of situation, if you end up with a cracked tsuka that is causing a creaking sound or some looseness, you have the following options:

 In a perfect world, all affordable production swords would be manufactured like modern day firearms on an assembly line with exacting tolerances and high tech QC.
-Unfortunately though, the demand for swords (being a boutique niche industry) is simply not high enough to justify the huge expenses that this kind of manufacturing operation.
+Unfortunately though, the demand for swords (being a boutique niche industry) is simply not high enough to justify the huge expenses involved in this kind of manufacturing process.

 I hope this information on cracked tsuka has been helpful.
 To return to a Beginners Guide to Authentic Japanese Swords from Cracked Tsuka: The Scourge of Production Swords, click here